MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportrequesttimer.md

 The <b>StorPortRequestTimer</b> routine is callable at any IRQL.
-However, if the routine is called when IRQL > DISPATCH_LEVEL, the timer's scheduling is deferred until IRQL &lt;= DISPATCH_LEVEL.
+However, if the routine is called when IRQL > DISPATCH_LEVEL, the timer's scheduling is deferred until IRQL <= DISPATCH_LEVEL.